Hera Pheri (2000 film): Reception and legacy

-The film did not open well upon release, but picked up later and became a box office success, grossing ₹ 24.25 crore in India.
-Much of the acclaim went to Akshay Kumar and Paresh Rawal for their comic timing and acting, the film is considered Kumar's foray into the comedy genre and critics have called Rawal as "Baburao" his best performance.
+Hera Pheri was not successful immediately upon release, but later became a box office success, grossing ₹ 24.25 crore in India.
+Much of the acclaim went to Akshay Kumar and Paresh Rawal for their comic timing and acting.
+The film is considered Kumar's foray into the comedy genre and critics have called Rawal as "Baburao" his best performance.

 Aparajita Saha of Rediff stated, "The movie belongs entirely to Paresh Rawal.
 Whatever laughter the film solicits is solely due to him.
 He has impeccable timing and a natural flair for comedy.
 Suniel Shetty's role and his performance is also too good."
 Indiainfo wrote, "Paresh Rawal is brilliant in the film.
 Akshay Kumar is better than Suniel Shetty and Namrata, in a song appearance, appears cold.
 On the whole, this film is mainly for the city audiences who can understand and appreciate subtle humour."

-It has achieved a cult status among Indian audiences and is regarded as one of the best Hindi comedy films ever made.
-The dialogues of the film became widely famous throughout the years and are used popularly in Indian memes.
+The film has achieved a cult status among Indian audiences and is regarded as one of the best Hindi comedy films ever made.
+The dialogue of the film became widely famous throughout the years and is frequently used in Indian memes.

+Several critics have highlighted Rawal's Baburao Ganpatrao Apte as one of Hindi cinema's's most memorable characters.
+His lines have been used in popular culture.
+Pinkvilla described it as an "iconic character to the audience."
+Baburao ranked first in the Filmfare's list most memorable roles of Rawal.
+Indian cricketer Suryakumar Yadav mimicked this dialogue on The Kapil Sharma Show.